 I have a lifelong passion for music, language, and the arts, and I feel that the preschool classroom is the perfect setting for me to share and explore these interests in a way that is beneficial to the community and the world.
 I like to think of the classroom as the world in miniature, and as a teacher I seek to model the kind of pro-social behavior that I would like to see more of in the world.

-Katie Stanton, Teacher
+Katie Stanton - Substitute Teacher

 Hello!
-My name is Katie Stanton and this will be my first year at the beautiful Bonny Doon Community Preschool.
+My name is Katie Stanton and this will be my second year at the beautiful Bonny Doon Community Preschool.
 I am so excited to start the school year and meet the community of Bonny Doon.

 This year there is a lot of new for me.
 Over the summer my family and I moved back to Santa Cruz County after living in Los Angeles for the last 7 years.
 My husband, Benton, and I met here and always felt like we left a piece of our heart behind when we moved to Los Angeles.
 If feels great to be back and it feels even better that our boys Connor (6) and Mason (4) get to experience a slower paced life and all that Santa Cruz County has to offer.